 Where is the kiss and cry located?

 Ticket purchases for this event are non-refundable.
 If the event were to be cancelled due to the ongoing global health crisis, Skate Canada and the venue will automatically refund the purchase price to the original card used for purchase.

 What do I do if my tickets are lost or stolen?

 If you have misplaced or have had your tickets stolen, contact the box office right away to have the original tickets cancelled and replacement tickets set up for you.
-Call the Prospera Place Box Office at 1-866-514-5050 (toll free) or 250-762-5050 (local) as they can access your ticket file.
+Call Ticketmaster at 1-855-985-5000 as they can access your ticket file.

 Can I bring my camera and take pictures during the event?

 The Skate Canada Spectator Camera Policy is in place at events to protect the safety of athletes and to ensure a distraction-free environment for all spectators.